simopt-admin/simopt/README.md

 5. Change factors associated with the problem and model as necessary.
 6. All problems with unique factors must have unique names, i.e., no two problems can have the same name, but different factors.
 If you want to use the same problem twice for a solver but with different problem or model factors, make sure you change the name of the problem - the last problem factor - accordingly.
 7. The number of macroreplications can be modified in the top-left corner.
 The default is 10.
-8. Select the "Add Experiment" button, which only appears when a solver and problem is selected.
-The Experiment will be added in the "Queue of Experiments."
+8. Select the "Add **problem-solver pair**" button, which only appears when a solver and problem is selected.
+The **problem-solver pair** will be added in the "Queue of **problem-solver pair**s."

-#### Creating a Cross-Design Experiment
+#### Creating a **problem-solver group**
-By cross-designing an Experiment, you can create a Meta-Experiment, which will be added to the "Queue of Meta-Experiments".
-(Currently, Meta-Experiments can only be created within the GUI (or command line); they cannot be loaded from a file.)
+Currently, **problem-solver group**s can only be created within the GUI or command line; they cannot be loaded from a file.

+You can create a **problem-solver group** in two ways.
+The first is a "Cross-Design **problem-solver group**" that uses the default factors for a list of compatible problems and solvers.
+The second is creating a partial list of **problem-solver pair**s by selecting those from the "Queue of **problem-solver pair**s" and then clicking the "Make a **problem-solver group**" button.
+This will complete the cross-design for the partial list and create a new row in the "Queue of **problem-solver group**s".

+By cross-designing a **problem-solver pair**, you can add a new item to the "Queue of **problem-solver group**s".
-1. Click the "Cross-Design Experiments" button.
+1. Click the "Cross-Design **problem-solver group**" button.
 2. Check the compatibility of the Problems and Solvers being selected.
-Note that deterministic solvers can not handle problems with stochastic constraints (e.g., ASTRO-DF cannot be run on FACSIZE-2).
+Note that solvers with deterministic constraint type can not handle problems with stochastic constraints (e.g., ASTRO-DF cannot be run on FACSIZE-2).
 3. Specify the number of macroreplications - the default is 10.
-4. Click "Confirm Cross-Design Experiment."
+4. Click "Confirm Cross-Design **problem-solver group**."
-5. The pop-up window will disappear, and the Experiments frame will automatically switch to the "Queue of Meta-Experiments".
+5. The pop-up window will disappear, and the **problem-solver pair**s frame will automatically switch to the "Queue of **problem-solver group**s".
-6. To exit out of the Meta-Experiment pop-up without creating an Experiment, click the red "x" in the top-left corner of the window.
+6. To exit out of the **problem-solver group** pop-up without creating a **problem-solver group**, click the red "x" in the top-left corner of the window.

-### Run an Experiment
+### Run a **problem-solver pair** or a **problem-solver group**
-To run an Experiment or Meta-Experiment that has not already been run, click the "Run Exp." button in the "Queue of Experiments" or "Queue of MetaExperiments".
-Once the Experiment has been run, it cannot be re-run.
+To run a **problem-solver pair** or a **problem-solver group**, click the "Run" button in the "Queue of **problem-solver pair**s" or "Queue of **problem-solver group**s".
+Once the **problem-solver pair** or **problem-solver group** has been run, the "Run" button becomes disabled.
-**Note:** Running an Experiment can take anywhere a couple of seconds to a couple of minutes depending on the Experiment and the number of macroreplications.
+**Note:** Running a **problem-solver pair** can take anywhere from a couple of seconds to a couple of minutes depending on the **problem-solver pair** and the number of macroreplications.

 ### Post-Processing and Post-Normalization
-Post-processing happens before post-normalizing.
+Post-processing happens before post-normalizing and after the run is complete.
+You can specify the number of post-replications, the (proxy) optimal solution or function value, the number of postnormalizations, and the number of bootstraps.
 After post-normalization is complete, the Plotting window appears.
 To exit out of the Post-Process/ Normalize pop-up without post-processing or post-normalizing, click the red "x" in the top-left corner of the window.

-#### Experiments
+#### - **problem-solver pair**
-Experiments can be post-processed from the "Queue of Experiments" tab by clicking "Post-Process."
+**problem-solver pair**s can be post-processed from the "Queue of **problem-solver pair**s" tab by clicking "Post-Process."
 Adjust Post-Processing factors as necessary.
-Only Experiments that have already been run and have not yet been post-processed can be post-processed. <br>
+Only **problem-solver pair**s that have already been run and have not yet been post-processed can be post-processed. <br>
-After post-processing, click the "Post-Normalize by Problem" tab to select which Experiments to post-normalize together.
+After post-processing, click the "Post-Normalize by Problem" tab to select which **problem-solver pair**s to post-normalize together.
-* Only Experiments with the same Problem can be post-normalized together.
+* Only **problem-solver pair**s with the same Problem can be post-normalized together.
-* Once all Experiments are checked, click the "Post-Normalize Selected" button at the bottom of the GUI (this button only appears when in the Post-Normalize Tab).
+* Once all **problem-solver pair**s of interest are selected, click the "Post-Normalize Selected" button at the bottom of the GUI (this button only appears when in the Post-Normalize tab).
-* Update any values necessary and click "Post-Normalize" when the Experiment(s) are ready to be post-normalized.
+* Update any values necessary and click "Post-Normalize" when the **problem-solver pair**s are ready to be post-normalized.

-#### Meta-Experiments
+#### - **problem-solver group**
-Meta-Experiments are post-processed and post-normalized at the same time.
+**problem-solver group**s are post-processed and post-normalized at the same time.
-* Click the "Post-Process" button for the specific Meta-Experiment, then change any values necessary, then click "Post-Process".
+* Click the "Post-Process" button for the specific **problem-solver group**, then change any values necessary, then click "Post-Process".

-### Plotting Experiments
+### Plotting **problem-solver pair**s
-The Plotting page is the same for both Experiments and Meta Experiments.
-Currently, multiple Experiments with the same Problem can be plotted together, and any problem-solver pair from a single Meta-Experiment can be plotted.
-(The ability to produce plots based on multiple problems *and* multiple solvers using the GUI is currently under development.)
+The Plotting page is the same for both **problem-solver pair**s and **problem-solver group**s.
+Currently, multiple **problem-solver pair**s with the same Problem can be plotted together, and any problem-solver pair from a single **problem-solver group** can be plotted together in Solvability profiles, Difference Plots, and Area Scatter Plots.
 To return to the main page, click the red "x" in the top-left corner of the window.
 1. On the left side, select one or more problems from the problem list.
 2. Select solvers from the solver list.
 3. On the right side, select a plot type and adjust plot parameters and settings.